sassoftware/restaf-server/README.md

 3. If you want to set the values of some or all environment variables using some system script(ex: your Viya Server url) then do not specify them in either the dockerfile or env file.

-   A note on EXPOSE and APPPORT - If APPPORT is not set then it is set to EXPOSE.
-If you want to run in a container leave APPPORT to be the same as EXPOSE and use docker runtime options to redirect to other ports.
-I personally like to leave EXPOSE as 8080.
+   A note on EXPOSE and APPPORT - If you want to run in a container set APPPORT to be the same as EXPOSE and use docker runtime options to redirect to other ports.
+Usually 8080 (or 443 if running with tls) works fine.

 4. appenv is used to specify application specific values that are available to the application at run time(see appenv below)

 The recommended approach is: